 When the program runs, IntelliJ will open a pane at the bottom of the window and display program output.
 Currently, the program has no output.
 You’ll fix that in a bit.

-Up to now, you have have had to push your code to GitHub in order to see grading results.
-For this unit, you’ll be able to run the autograding tests yourself before you push your code.
-This will make it quicker and easier to know whether or not your code is correct.
-Let’s learn how to run the tests.
+We encourage you to run the autograding tests yourself before you push your code.
+Github Actions may take a moment to run so running your tests locally will make it quicker and easier to know whether or not your code is correct.
+Let’s learn how to run the tests in IntelliJ.

 In the Project pane, navigate to the test class,

-Notice the two slightly different “play” buttons at the left.
-The topmost button is actually two green “play” arrows staked on top of each other.
+Notice the two slightly different “play” buttons at the left of the code.
+The topmost button is actually two green “play” arrows stacked on top of each other.
 It allows you to run all of the tests in a given file.

 The lower button, next to the